SECA MISSION AND EXPECTED SCHOOL-WIDE LEARNING RESULTS

 SECA STUDENT PROFILE

 Although all students are eligible to apply to SECA, in order to succeed in a challenging and rigorous high school and collegiate environment, prospective students must have the potential for high academic achievement.
-Generally speaking, students should meet the following five criteria:
+Generally speaking, students should meet the following criteria:

 - Potential and motivation for excellent school attendance and citizenship, with minimal discipline issues